riscv/sail-riscv/doc/ReadingGuide.md

 The model contains the following Sail modules in the `model` directory:

+- `riscv_xlen32.sail` and `riscv_xlen64.sail` define `xlen` for RV32
+  and RV64.
+One of them is chosen during the build using the ARCH variable.

-- `prelude.sail` contains useful Sail library functions.
-This file should be referred to as needed.
-The lowest level memory access primitives are defined in `prelude_mem.sail`, and are implemented by the various Sail backends.
+- `prelude_*.sail` contains useful Sail library functions.
+These files should be referred to as needed.
+The lowest level memory access primitives are defined in `prelude_mem.sail`, and are implemented by the various Sail backends. `prelude_mem.sail` currently depends on the value of `xlen`.

-- `riscv_xlen.sail` contains the `XLEN` definition for the model.
-It can be set for either RV32 or RV64.

 - `riscv_types.sail` contains some basic RISC-V definitions.
 This file should be read first, since it provides basic definitions that